wp-plugins/8tracks-shortcode/readme.txt

 Also, Queen wrote a catchy song about Flash, but so far nothing about HTML5.

-== Upgrade Notice ==

-= 1.0 =
-This is a major upgrade.
-It introduces the ability to add collections, the ability to add multiple widgets, a revamped editor button for easier configuration, and the ability to add mixes by artist, tags, dj, or meta type (new, trending, or popular).
-You can also customize the output styling (see FAQ).

 == Changelog ==

 = 1.0 =